rbisdorff/Digraph3/docSphinx/tutorial.rst

      Average correlation: +0.920
      Total run time: 0.082 sec.

-We may reach the fairest possible pairing solution within two fairness enhancing steps (see Line 5 and 7).
-Total run time is thus eventually reduced to a tenth of a second (see Line 16).
-The previous brute force run time of about 4 seonds is actually divided by 40 (see :numref:`classmates2` Line 15).
+We may reach the fairest possible pairing solution within two fairness enhancing steps by exchanging *Alice* with *Felix* and *Carol* with *Isabel* (see Lines 5, 10,12).
+Total run time is thus reduced to a tenth of a second (see Line 16).
+The previous brute force run time of about 4 seonds is eventually divided by 40 (see :numref:`classmates2` Line 15).

 Back to :ref:`Content Table <Tutorial-label>`